Other breath odors

 Less common causes of bad breath include

 Cancer of the nasal passages Nasopharyngeal Cancer Nasopharyngeal cancers are cancers originating at the back of the nasal passage, from above the soft palate to the upper part of the throat.
-People often develop lumps in their neck or may have... read more (see also Paranasal Sinus Cancer Paranasal Sinus Cancer Paranasal sinus cancer is cancer originating in the paranasal sinuses, usually in the maxillary and ethmoid sinuses.
-Although rare in the United States, paranasal sinus cancers are more common... read more ), mouth, or throat Mouth and Throat Cancer Mouth and throat cancers are cancers that originate on the lips, the roof, sides, or floor of the mouth, tongue, tonsils, or back of the throat.
+People often develop lumps in their neck or may have... read more (see also Paranasal Sinus Cancer Paranasal Sinus Cancer Paranasal sinus cancer is cancer originating in the paranasal sinuses, usually occurring in the maxillary and ethmoid sinuses.
+Although rare in the United States, paranasal sinus cancers are... read more ), mouth, or throat Mouth and Throat Cancer Mouth and throat cancers are cancers that originate on the lips, the roof, sides, or floor of the mouth, tongue, tonsils, or back of the throat.
 Mouth and throat cancers may look like open sores... read more

 Imagined halitosis (psychogenic halitosis)